 We continue to monitor temperature and blood glucose as our patient recovers

 This ferret had surgery 12 hours earlier and is doing great.
-After a nigh of observation by our staff it will go home in the morning.
+After a night of observation by our staff it will go home in the morning.

 Whenever we perform an exploratory surgery (called a laparotomy) on an animal we check other internal organs for disease.
 This is especially important in ferrets due to their propensity for having other diseases.